thufv/EqFix/README.md

 # EqFix

-Repairing LaTeX equations.
+Repairing LaTeX equations by examples.

 ## System Requirements

-Install .Net SDK (https://www.microsoft.com/net/download) for your platform.
+Install .NET SDK (https://www.microsoft.com/net/download) for your platform.
 You must have .NET Core 2.x installed to correctly run [PROSE](https://github.com/microsoft/prose)'s DSL compiler.

-Note: you may build this project using a higher version .Net SDK (such as 6.x, the latest); but 2.x must be one of your installed version.
+Note: you may build this project using a higher version .NET SDK (such as 6.x, the latest); but 2.x must be one of your installed version.
 Type `dotnet --list-sdks` to check if 2.0.x/2.1.x/2.2.x is on the list.

 ## Build